Clinical Education Resources

 Physical Therapist Student Evaluation: Clinical Experience & Clinical Instruction

-University of the Pacific continues to use this form to evaluate the clinical site and the clinical instruction during clinical experiences and clinical internships.
+University of the Pacific continues to use the APTA Physical Therapist Student Evaluation: Clinical Experience and Clinical Instruction.
 This form includes the student's evaluation of both the overall clinical experience provided by the site and evaluation of the clinical instructor(s).

 PT CPI Web

 University of the Pacific continues to use the web based Clinical Performance Instrument (PT CPI Web) for evaluation of student's performance during their series of three final internships.
-If you have not used this tool before, you must first complete the free two-hour online training course through the APTA Learning Center.
-Detailed information is available at http://www.apta.org/PTCPI/TrainingAssessment/.
+If you have not used this tool before, you must first complete the free two-hour online training course through the APTA Learning Center. http://www.apta.org/PTCPI/TrainingAssessment/

-Once you have completed the training you can access the CPI Web at https://cpi2.amsapps.com/.
-Your login name is the email address that you provide to our university and you create your own password.
+Once you have completed the training you can access the CPI Web https://cpi2.amsapps.com/.
+Your login name is the email address that you provide to APTA when you complete the training.
+At the time you complete the training, you also create your own password.

 Clinical Site Information Form (CSIF)